surged20/homebrew-conversion-tools/Wizards of the Coast; Crypts of Kelemvor.md

 If the Grave Robbers have accompanied the characters into this area, have them join the fight by giving their statistics blocks to three of the players.
 In that event, the flameskull has 80 hit points and can use its Fire Ray four times with its Multiattack trait.
 Roll randomly for each attack to determine whether the flameskull targets the player characters or the NPCs.

-If the characters can lure the flameskull into the light of the burning brazier in {@area 12|Area 12: Warded Chamber}, it will take damage only once from the brazier's light before retreating and attacking at range.
+If the characters can lure the flameskull into the light of the burning brazier in {@area 12|Area 12}, it will take damage only once from the brazier's light before retreating and attacking at range.

 ### Back Door

-The characters (and any surviving Grave Robbers) can use the door in {@area 13|Area 13: Final Crypt} to leave the crypt if they have no reason to retrace their route back through the dungeon.
+The characters (and any surviving Grave Robbers) can use the door in {@area 13|Area 13} to leave the crypt if they have no reason to retrace their route back through the dungeon.
 However, the door has no lever, meaning it must be opened manually or with magic.

 The stairs climb sixty feet before emerging through a concealed door in a mausoleum near the temple of Kelemvor.
 (Soulhearth and his fellow acolytes were unaware of this long-forgotten second entrance into the crypts, and are grateful to the characters for bringing it to their attention so they can close it off.)